-Total estimated Man-month: 2.0 No. of man-month devoted already to the task: 0.5
+Total estimated Man-month: 2.0

-Lots containing pears with brownheart have lost there economic value.
-Sorting might be a method to get rid of pears with brownheart and preserve the value of the pears.
+Lots containing pears with brown heart have lost there economic value.
+Sorting might be a method to get rid of pears with brown heart and preserve the value of the pears.
 This requires the application of non-destructive detection techniques.
-Sorting thrugh water is practiced but laborious.
+Sorting through water is used in practice, but laborious.
 A rapid technique that could be built in a sorting line would be an important improvement.
 The objective of this experiment is to test a so-called acoustic technique (Firmalon, Eshet Eilon, Israel) for this purpose.
 Results of test of de Baerdemaker (Leuven, Belgium) with a similar apparatus, produced by himself, indicated that this might be a promising technique.